HBPol/rag-trader/project_docs/ProjectOverview.md

 **RAGTrader** — *Retrieve.
 Reason.
 Trade.*

 ### Elevator Pitch
-RAGTrader is a crypto analytics and prototyping platform that fuses price data from Coinbase with crowd/news sentiment gathered via scrapers and RSS.
+RAGTrader is a crypto analytics and prototyping platform that fuses price data from Coinbase with crowd/news sentiment gathered via scrapers and the CoinDesk Data API.
 In a live, interactive dashboard, users see how sentiment leads or lags price across coins, explore causal relationships, and spin up backtestable strategies using a safe strategy DSL.
 A lightweight RAG explorer answers "why did this move happen?" with cited snippets.

 ### Target Users
 - **Discretionary crypto traders** who want quick, visual conviction from sentiment vs price.